Bennie Lewis

-Bennie James Lewis III (born 29 June 1987) is an American-Australian former basketball player.
+Bennie James Lewis III (born 29 June 1987) is an American-Australian basketball player for the Waverley Falcons of the NBL1 South.
 He played college basketball for Benedict College in the United States before playing the majority of his career in Australia.
 He played four seasons for the Melbourne Tigers in the National Basketball League (NBL) between 2009 and 2013.
 He went on to played many seasons in the Australian state leagues, including the Big V, State Basketball League, South East Australian Basketball League, and NBL1.
 In 2015, he was named in the SBL All-Star Five.

 Early life and high school

 Lewis was born in Melbourne, Australia, while his father played in the National Basketball League.
 He was later raised in Fort Wayne, Indiana, and moved to East St. Louis, Illinois, the beginning of his junior year in high school.

 As a junior at East St. Louis in 2003–04, Lewis averaged 3.7 points and 1.2 rebounds in 27 games for the Flyers.
 As a senior in 2004–05, he averaged 10.5 points, 4.5 rebounds, 2.7 assists and 1.4 steals in 27 games.
 He earned All-Tournament Team honors at the Thanksgiving Holiday Tournament.